Home History

 During its early years, the church was served by Presbyterian, Methodist and Congregational ministers.
 Its formal name reflects the ecumenical spirit of the founders and their leaders.
 A few years after it was constructed, the name "Little Stone Church" came into common usage.
 As member Lorabeth Fitzgerald commented, "This name seems to reflect the affection that members and visitors alike hold for this little church."

-The middle window features Presbyterian missionary William Ferry.
-Ferry, sponsored by the United Foreign Mission Socitety of New York, established a school for Indian children in the Island's Mission House in 1825.
+This window features Presbyterian missionary William Ferry.
+Ferry, sponsored by the United Foreign Mission Society of New York, established a school for Indian children in the Island's Mission House in 1825.

-The bottom window at the right represents Shusco, a Native American converted to Christianity by Reverend Ferry, reading his Bible to his fellow tribesmen.
+This window represents Shusco, a Native American converted to Christianity by Reverend Ferry, reading his Bible to his fellow tribesmen.

 The Little Stone Church, a registered Michigan Historic Site, celebrated the centennial of its founding congregation in 1999.